 The school's policy is that all children wear seatbelts in minibuses and coaches.
 It is also the school's policy that no children sit in the front seats of the minibus.
-It is always the responsibility of the driver to ensure that all passengers wear seat belts, even when the vehicle is stationery.
+It is the responsibility of the driver to ensure that all passengers wear seat belts at all times, even when the vehicle is stationery.